 The Tsubasa (つばさ meaning "Wing") service is the high-speed service on the Yamagata Shinkansen lines that opened in 1992 with new 400 series Shinkansen trains to run it.
 400 series trains serviced the line until 2010 when E3 trains fully replaced the 400 series.
-In 1992 Tomy released the 2-Speed Tsubasa (2スピードつばさ) in sixth generation packaging with, as the name suggests, a two-speed new power gearbox.
+In 1992 Tomy released the first Plarail 400 series trains as the 2-Speed Tsubasa (2スピードつばさ) in sixth generation packaging with, as the name suggests, a two-speed new power gearbox.

 I have a 1992 print run sixth generation box Tsubasa.
 The rear of the box shows the 100 series 2-Speed Shinkansen, as several two-speed shinkansen boxes did in the 90s.
 The back of the box says of the Tsubasa, approximately: "A new train that directly connects the Tohoku Shinkansen and the conventional line from Fukushima and runs between Tokyo and Yamagata.
 This is an express train.
 It is characterized by its airplane-like style and silver body."
 The inside flap of the bottom of the box calls it the "MINI-HIKARI (TSUBASA)".